What Release Intelligence is

 AI release intelligence

-On a release detail page, AI release intelligence can draft executive summaries, customer impact language, rollout risk, QA checklists, Slack and changelog copy, and overlap signals from linked context (release fields, PRs, flags, and so on), when your workspace has the OpenAI integration configured.
+On a release detail page, AI release intelligence can draft executive summaries, customer impact language, rollout risk, QA checklists, Slack and changelog copy, and overlap signals from linked context (release fields, PRs, flags, linked issues, and so on), when your workspace has the OpenAI integration configured.

 The intended workflow is: